WildCodeSchool/sea-resources/quests/exceptions.md

 #### 2. Keywords try, catch

-Look at [this course](https://www.baeldung.com/java-exceptions) it will teach you everything you need to know about try and catch, finally and try-with-resources.
+Look at [this explanation](https://www.w3schools.com/java/java_try_catch.asp) it will teach you everything you need to know about `try` and `catch`.

 #### 3. Explanations and remarks

-If an adverse event occurs in the block `try `block, the possibly non-executed part of this block is abandoned and the first block `catch` is processed.
+If an adverse event occurs in the block `try` block, the possibly non-executed part of this block is abandoned and the first block `catch` is processed.

-If a  `catch` block is set to capture the exception from the `try ` If the block is a block, then it is processed by executing the code associated with the block.
+If a  `catch` block is set to capture the exception from the `try` If the block is a block, then it is processed by executing the code associated with the block.

 If the block `catch` is empty (no instruction between braces) the captured exception is then ignored.
 Such use of the instruction `try`/`catch` is not a good practice: it is preferable to always provide an adapted treatment when catching an exception.